magneticio/vamp2setup/README.md

 - prometheus

-Should some of these be missing, Vamp will try to install Istio.
+Should some of these be missing, Lamia will try to install Istio.
 **Keep in mind that if you happen to have pre-existing deployments, after the installation has been completed you will have to restart them or trigger a rolling update in order for the Istio Sidecar to be injected.**

 ## Terminology

-To get a better understanding of how Vamp works you should keep in mind the meaning of the following terms.
+To get a better understanding of how Lamia works you should keep in mind the meaning of the following terms.
 Most of them overlap completely with kubernetes entities, but some don't.

 - **Project**: a project is a grouping of clusters.
-This will automatically be created by Vamp, so you need not worry about if for this tutorial.
+This will automatically be created by Lamia, so you need not worry about if for this tutorial.
 - **Cluster**: a cluster corresponds to a speific Kubernets clusters.
-Just like the Project, this will automatically be created by Vamp.
+Just like the Project, this will automatically be created by Lamia.
 - **Virtual Cluster**: a virtual cluster is a partition of a Cluster and is represented by a Namespace in Kubernetes.
 - **Application**: a grouping of related deployments
 - **Deployment**: a Kubernetes deployment which represents a specific version of an Application